dtumad/VCV-io/README.md

 It also provides definitions for cryptographic primitives such as symmetric/asymmetric encryption, (ring) signatures, $\Sigma$-protocols, hashing algorithms, etc.

-The project can be installed and built by running:
+Assuming Lean 4 and lake are already installed, the project can be built by just running:

 ```
 lake exe cache get && lake build